tonethar/IGME-330-Spring-2021/weekly/week-03A-notes.md

 2) Talk about canvas transformations - here are the notes --> [Canvas III - Transformations](https://github.com/tonethar/IGME-330-Master/blob/master/notes/canvas-3.md)

-     - there is an accompanying HW assignment - look in myCourses dropbox for "3A inclass Checkoff" - it is due Wednesday might
+     - there is an accompanying HW assignment - look in myCourses dropbox for "3A inclass Checkoff" - it is due tonight

 3) Other Homework